siemens/CtrlppCheck/docs/contributor.md

 cmake --build .  --config Release
 ```

+# How to Extend CtrlppCheck

-# How to Test CtrlPPcheck
+# How to Test CtrlppCheck - Unit Tests

-## How to convert cppcheckTest
+## How to add new tests for CtrlppCheck from scratch

++ copy the Project "WinCCOA_QualityChecks_tests" from the repository to your projects and add it as a subproject to your current project.
-+ visit this site: <https://github.com/danmar/cppcheck/tree/master/test> and download some one test file.  (e.g. testautovariables.cpp)
++ visit this site: <https://github.com/danmar/cppcheck/tree/master/test> and download a test file (e.g. testautovariables.cpp).
-+ open GEDI and create new ctrl script in the /scripts/tests/ctrlppCheck directory with the same name. ( testautovariables.ctl)
++ open GEDI and create new ctrl script in the /scripts/tests/CtrlppCheck directory of the "WinCCOA_QualityChecks_tests" subproject with the same name. (testautovariables.ctl)
-+ paste the content of cpp file into ctrl file
++ paste the content of cpp file into the ctrl file
-+ comment this block
++ comment this block out

 ```cpp
 #include "checkautovariables.h"